edge-cloud/www.edge-cloud.net/_posts/2013-06-13-arista-veos-on-vmware-esx.md

   - Arista
   - Network
 ---
 <a href="https://www.arista.com/en/" target="_blank">Arista</a> EOS is released as a single image that supports all of their hardware platforms.
 But that same single image can also be run in a virtual machine!
-While a great article on &#8220;<a href="http://www.gad.net/Blog/2012/10/27/building-a-virtual-lab-with-arista-veos-and-virtualbox/" target="_blank">Building a Virtual Lab with Arista vEOS and VirtualBox</a>&#8221; already exists, I wanted to accomplish the same with vSphere 5.x.
+While a great article on "<a href="http://www.gad.net/Blog/2012/10/27/building-a-virtual-lab-with-arista-veos-and-virtualbox/" target="_blank">Building a Virtual Lab with Arista vEOS and VirtualBox</a>" already exists, I wanted to accomplish the same with vSphere 5.x.

-Here&#8217;s how I did it.
+Here's how I did it.

 **Pre-Requisites**